MileHacker Logo

 Museums & Cultural Institutions

-Explore Bursa's rich history and different cultural heritage through its various museums.
+Explore Bursa's rich history and diverse cultural heritage through its various museums.

 Museum Highlights

-• Bursa The Municipal museum (Bursa Kent Müzesi): A comprehensive overview of Bursa's history, culture, and social life.
+• Bursa The Municipal museum (Bursa Kent Müzesi): A full look at Bursa's history, culture, and social life.

 • Bursa Archeology Museum: Artifacts from prehistoric through Ottoman eras.